LambdaGeo/dissmodel/docs/index.md

 it provides a unified environment for building **Cellular Automata (CA)** and **System Dynamics (SysDyn)** models on top of the Python geospatial ecosystem.

+Inspired by the [TerraME](http://www.terrame.org/) framework, DisSModel brings the same modeling expressiveness to Python — replacing the TerraLib/Lua stack with GeoPandas, NumPy, and Salabim, while remaining fully interoperable with the broader Python data science ecosystem.

 ```bash
 pip install dissmodel
 ```